bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 0/as-patterns.md

 When matching non-Identifier values, it's often the case that users might want to also bind that value to an Identifier while doing the matching.
 For this reason, it's proposed that destructuring be extended with the ability to do this sort of binding.
-Furthermore, the separate [pattern matching proposal](https://github.com/tc39/proposal-pattern-matching) will benefit from this change by allowing matching operations against values that are also put into identifiers, since identifiers are irrefutable patterns.
+Furthermore, the separate [[matching]]  will benefit from this change by allowing matching operations against values that are also put into identifiers, since identifiers are irrefutable patterns.